Dog behavior: Separation anxiety

 When dogs are separated from humans, usually the owner, they often display behaviors which can be broken into the following four categories: exploratory behaviour, object play, destructive behaviour, and vocalization, and they are related to the canine's level of arousal.
 These behaviours may manifest as destructiveness, fecal or urinary elimination, hypersalivation or vocalization among other things.
 Dogs from single-owner homes are approximately 2.5 times more likely to have separation anxiety compared to dogs from multiple-owner homes.
 Furthermore, sexually intact dogs are only one third as likely to have separation anxiety as neutered dogs.
 The sex of dogs and whether there is another pet in the home do not have an effect on separation anxiety.
 It has been estimated that at least 14% of dogs examined at typical veterinary practices in the United States have shown signs of separation anxiety.
-Dogs that have been diagnosed with profound separation anxiety can be left alone for no more than minutes before they begin to panic and exhibit the behaviors associated with separation anxiety.
+Dogs that have been diagnosed with profound separation anxiety can be left alone for no more than a few minutes before they begin to panic and exhibit the behaviors associated with separation anxiety.
 Separation problems have been found to be linked to the dog's dependency on its owner, not because of disobedience.
 In the absence of treatment, affected dogs are often relinquished to a humane society or shelter, abandoned, or euthanized.

+Environmental management, such as providing chew toys, background sound, or short pre-departure training sessions, can reduce anxiety in mild cases.
+Calming auditory environments, including specially composed music and soundscapes, have been used effectively to support dogs experiencing separation-related stress.